Become a Provider

 Please do not contact CICOA for provider information until the above steps have been completed.

 Submit an application to CICOA to provide CHOICE, SSBG and Title III services.
 Please read the Application Process for full details.

 - Certificate of Insurance for general aggregate liability coverage of at least $1,000,000, with CICOA listed as additional insured

-- Certificate of Insurance for workers’ compensation insurance, with CICOA listed as additional insured
+- Certificate of Insurance for workers’ compensation insurance, with CICOA listed as certificate holder

 - Current license, if applicable

 - Medicaid Waiver provider certification letter, if applicable

 If approved, CICOA will send a Contract Agreement via Docusign.
 A copy of the agreement for your review is below.